 15.6 Infringement—Elements and Burden of Proof—Trademark (15 U.S.C. § 1114(1))

-On the plaintiff’s claim for trademark infringement, the plaintiff has the burden of proving each of the following elements by a preponderance of the evidence:
+On the plaintiff [name]’s claim for trademark infringement, the plaintiff [name] has the burden of proving each of the following elements by a preponderance of the evidence:

 First, [describe the plaintiff’s symbol or term] is a valid, protectable trademark;

-Second, the plaintiff owns [describe the plaintiff’s symbol or term] as a trademark;
+Second, the plaintiff [name] owns [describe the plaintiff’s symbol or term] as a trademark;

-Third, the defendant used [describe symbol or term used by the defendant] [a mark similar to [describe the plaintiff’s symbol or term ]] in interstate commerce; and
+Third, the defendant [name] used [describe symbol or term used by the defendant] [a mark similar to [describe the plaintiff’s symbol or term ]] in interstate commerce; and

-Fourth, the defendant used [describe symbol or term used by the defendant] [a mark similar to [describe the plaintiff’s symbol or term]] without the consent of the plaintiff in a manner that is likely to cause confusion among ordinary consumers as to the source, sponsorship, affiliation, or approval of the goods.
+Fourth, the defendant [name] used [describe symbol or term used by the defendant] [a mark similar to [describe the plaintiff’s symbol or term]] without the consent of the plaintiff [name] in a manner that is likely to cause confusion among ordinary consumers as to the source, sponsorship, affiliation, or approval of the goods.

-If you find that each of the elements on which the plaintiff has the burden of proof has been proved, your verdict should be for the plaintiff.
-If, on the other hand, the plaintiff has failed to prove any of these elements, your verdict should be for the defendant.
+If you find that each of the elements on which the plaintiff [name] has the burden of proof has been proved, your verdict should be for the plaintiff [name].
+If, on the other hand, the plaintiff [name] has failed to prove any of these elements, your verdict should be for the defendant [name].

 Comment